 Can I travel with my students?

 Travel can be a valuable learning opportunity for students of all ages.
 Customized Reality Tours can be organized for minors with adult chaperones.
-In order to ensure a meaningful and safe experience for your group, we strongly recommend at least a 10:1 student to adult ratio.
-For student/teacher travel, we create programs with educational opportunities each day.
+In order to ensure a safe experience for your group, we strongly recommend at least a 10:1 student to adult ratio.

 Global Exchange and the teacher or professor will work together to create an itinerary that incorporates your class’s interests.
 We will take care of all bookings, transportation, entrance fees and daily meals (depending on your preference), and provide your group with a bilingual guide.
 The teacher or professor is responsible for monitoring the group and confronting any interpersonal or behavioral tensions.
 They are also welcome to facilitate discussions and provide supplemental readings and classes as they see fit.